The Comprehensive Exam Form can be found here.

 Comprehensive Exam Advisory Committee

-Each student’s examination is supervised by a committee comprising three faculty members none of whom are the student’s supervisor/co-supervisor.
+Each student’s examination is supervised by a committee of three faculty members.
 At least one member should be a full-time member of the Psychology Department.
 Committee make-up is determined by mutual agreement between the student and supervisor.
-Section one of the Comprehensive Examination Committee and Report Form is to be completed and provided to the Graduate Office once the committee has been formed.
+The student’s supervisor does not participate in the exam other than guiding the student in forming the committee.
+Co-supervisors cannot serve as committee members.

-The format of the written component of the comprehensive examination is meant to be highly flexible, designed to address needs of the student in terms of scholarly development as well as meeting any didactic goals the committee feels are important.
+The format of the comprehensive examination is meant to be highly flexible, designed to address the needs of the student in terms of scholarly development as well as meeting any didactic goals the committee feels are important.
+As previously noted, it is important for the committee and student to develop a clear plan of the required work, avoiding confusion and miscommunication.
+Following the initial organizational meeting, the exam format and content are to be described by the student in a brief written document to be reviewed, corrected if necessary, and approved by the committee.

 Here is a non-exhaustive list of potential formats: